MU-Software/frost/README.md

   ***S***erver
   ***T***emplate

 FROST is a flask template that supports built-in JWT authentication, request input verification, OpenAPI YAML document creation, and more.
+This was used for college graduation work.
+The code is dirty because it was written in haste.
+Pull-Requests are always welcome!

 ## Setup & Run